Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 If we’re going to put it right for you, we need to understand exactly what’s wrong and why it’s wrong.

-There are three things we need to know.
+When you give your copywriting feedback, there are three main things we need you to explain.

 1. Explain exactly where the problem is.